balkey/eu1420/README.md

 ## GOAL

-The goal of this project is to collect, standardise, normalise and structure transactional data from the EU 2014 - 2020 funding cycle including the European Regional Development Funds (ERDF), the Cohesion Funds (CF) and the European Social Funds (ESF) reported by the EU27 + the United Kingdom, including interregional programs.
+The goal of this project is to create a database for the operations in the cohesion policy programmes in the 2014 - 2020 funding cycle among the EU 27 + United Kingdom member states, including interreg programmes.
+The project is a software solution that self-documents the collection of named datasets, and makes all operations and procedures (accessing, transforming, cleaning, converting, etc.) programatically reproducible, automated and extendible.

+The initial list of data sources was provided by the the European Commission.
+It was not within the scope of the project to research and collect all transactions within the 2014 - 2020 funding cycle - upon agreement only file-based, programatically accessible and computer readable sources were included, therefore data only existing in HTML format for example was outside of the scope.
+As the framework is extendible, it allows the technical user to include additional datasources that were not part of the project originally.

+## DATA STRUCTURE

 The final deliverable of the project is a master database that includes the following fields: